dotenx/dotenx/README.md

 fields:
   - key: key of your variable
     type: type of your variable(currently text and JSON are supported)
+outputs:
+    - key: key of your output variable
+      type: type of your output variable(currently text and JSON are supported)
 # integration field is not necessary
 integration: integration type wich is needed to run your task
 author: your github username